cryobry/installJRMC/README.md

 `installJRMC` automatically creates port forwarding firewall rules for remote access to Media Network (52100-52200/tcp, 1900/udp DLNA) and Xvnc/x11vnc (if selected), using `firewall-cmd` or `ufw`.

 **Note:** `ufw` is not installed by default on Debian but will be installed by `installJRMC`.
 To prevent SSH lock-out, Debian users that have not already enabled `ufw` will need to `sudo ufw enable` after running `installJRMC` and inspecting their configuration.

+## Nicities

+Depending on the distribution, `installJRMC` also performs the following tasks during MC installation:

+* Automatically updates `installJRMC` to the latest release
+* Activates external third-party repositories for improved media playback (hardware decoding, etc.)
+* Adds temporary legacy repositories to provide deprecated libraries
+* Links non-standard SSL certs
+* Disables BTRFS CoW for MC database directories
+* Activates MC if a valid license file is found in common locations

 ## Examples